browns4/sadiewebproject/content/using-tags.md

 ---
 ### I Ran Away and Joined the Circus!

-I started doing circus in 2008 at [The Great All America Youth Circus] (https://docircus.org/great-y-circus) in Southern California.
-There I did acts like teeterboard, pyramid bike, trapeze, lear, acro, multiline cradle and other goofy things!
+I started doing circus in 2008 at [The Great All America Youth Circus](https://docircus.org/great-y-circus) in Southern California.
+There I did teeterboard, pyramid bike, trapeze, lear, acro, multiline cradle, and other goofy things!

 When we moved to Oregon, I still wanted to pursue my love of circus.
-But I took me a little to find a group that I felt as close with.
-But then I found [The Circus Project](https://www.thecircusproject.org/).
-Here I was able to work with amazing people and even travel a little to Seattle and Chicago to preform which was incredible.
+But it took me a little time to find a group that I fit me.
+Then I found [The Circus Project](https://www.thecircusproject.org/).
+Here I was able to work with amazing people and even travel to Seattle and Chicago to perform.
+It was incredible.

 ---